Center for Evaluation and Applied Research

 CEAR Affiliated Members

-Cheryl L. R. Gaddis, DrPH, MPH, CHES is Assistant Professor of Practice and Director of the Master of Public Health Program in the College of Health Professions Department of Public Health.
+Cheryl L. R. Gaddis, DrPH, MPH, CHES is Chair, Associate Professor of Practice, and Director of the Master of Public Health Program in the College of Health Professions Department of Public Health.
 She is also a Certified Health Education Specialist through the National Commission for Health Education Credentialing.
-Dr. Gaddis has taught within the MPH and MD programs at Mercer University School of Medicine for more than ten years and has over thirteen years' experience in the public health areas of chronic disease, health promotion and education, qualitative and quantitative research, and program development.
+Dr. Gaddis has over thirteen years' experience in the public health areas of chronic disease, health promotion and education, qualitative and quantitative research, and program development.
 Her research interests include health disparities and underserved populations, children's health, health promotion, and minority and rural health disparities, and tobacco disparities.
 She has also conducted community-based interventions and research on physical activity engagement among elementary school children.
 Dr. Gaddis has engaged in service with various community organizations on the local and state level as a board member, public health consultant, and grant writer/reviewer.

-Brad Lian, PhD is Associate Professor in the Department of Public Health and the Department of Community Medicine at Mercer University.
+Brad Lian, PhD is Associate Professor in the Department of Community Medicine in the Mercer University School of Medicine.
 His areas of expertise are in poverty, adolescent development, and community-based research.
 Over the past 10 years, he has been co-director of the annual Mobile Youth Survey of low-income adolescents, evaluator for a HRSA-funded Healthy Start Program, and has been an Investigator on several CDC- and NIH-funded programs.
 Dr. Lian has a broad social science background and extensive experience with data collection and management issues and research methods.